Yaz

 Yaz, like other contraceptive pills, has been known to make periods lighter, more regular and often less painful.
 This does not necessarily happen for everyone.

-The active ingredients in Yaz are 0.020mg ethinylestradiol per pink film-coated tablet and 3mg drospirenone per pink film-coated tablet.
-The other ingredients in Yaz tablets are maise starch, lactose monohydrate, magnesium stearate (E470b), hypromellose (E464), talc (E553b), titanium dioxide (E171), iron oxide red (E172).
+The active ingredients in Yaz tablets are 0.02 mg ethinylestradiol and 3 mg drospirenone per pink film-coated tablet.
+Other ingredients are maize starch, lactose monohydrate, magnesium stearate (E470b), hypromellose (E464), talc (E553b), titanium dioxide (E171) and iron oxide red (E172).

 Like all medications, side-effects of Yaz have been reported.
 Common side effects may include: